purerosefallen/ygopro-pm/README.md

 <summary>Card Search</summary>

 You can search for the following specific card information in YGOPro:
-- Attack Damage: Type `N damage` or ` N damage` for a more norrower search
+- Attack Damage: Type `N damage`, or type ` N damage` for a more norrower search
 - Card Type: Search by `Type`
 - Energy Type (Pokémon Type): Search by `Attribute` (only until `Darkness`), or type `Pokemon Type: Energy`
 - Expansions (what set the card appears in): **N/A**
 - Format (what tournament format the card is legally playable in): **N/A**
 - HP (Hit Points): Search by `ATK`
 - Pokémon that have an Ability: Search by `Effect` or `Has Ability`
-- Pokémon Evolution: Type `Stage 1`, `Stage 2`, or `Evolves from Pokémon name`
+- Pokémon Evolution: Type `Stage 1`, `Stage 2`, or type `Stage: Stage 1`, `Stage: Stage 2`, and `Evolves from Pokémon name` for a more norrower search
 - Rarity: **N/A**
-- Resistance: Type `Resistance: Energy -N`, or `Resistance: none` for Pokémon that have no Resistance
+- Resistance: Type `Resistance: Energy -N`, or type `Resistance: none` for Pokémon that have no Resistance
 - Retreat Cost: Search by `Level/Rank`
 - Total Attack Cost: **N/A** (You can type `[P] ` for Pokémon attacks that require only 1 Psychic Energy, etc.)
-- Weakness: Type `Weakness: Energy x2`, `Weakness: Energy +N`, or `Weakness: none` for Pokémon that have no Weakness
+- Weakness: Type `Weakness: Energy x2`, `Weakness: Energy +N`, or type `Weakness: none` for Pokémon that have no Weakness

 Note - Energy.
 The following abbreviations are used for each Energy Type:<br>
 - [G] = Grass